 Recycling Do’s and Don’ts in Sydney

-There has been an increase in the awareness campaigns for recycling over the recent years.
+There has been an increase in awareness campaigns for recycling over the recent years.
 However, many household residents and children are not familiar with what products can go into your yellow recycling bin.
-Not only what can be recycled but also how it is recycled to make the process much, much easier for everyone.
+Not only what can be recycled but also how it is recycled to make the process much easier for everyone.

-Getting into the habit of recycling as much as possible is definitely a good thing.
-While we all know that recycling is a great thing and that it has a positive impact on the environment, not many people know about the recycling rules and etiquette.
+Getting into the habit of recycling as much as possible is a good thing.
+While we all know that recycling is a great thing and that it has a positive impact on the environment, not many people know about recycling rules and etiquette.
 The do’s and don’t for recycling are often unspoken rules.
 Here are some of the do’s and don’t when it comes to recycling your goods.

 1) Sort out your waste.

 A big reason why people do not bother recycling is because they need to sort out their rubbish.
 Mixing up plastic with paper waste can result in machines jamming during the recycling process when a plastic bag is mistaken as paper.
 Make sure to sort out your waste accordingly for plastic, paper, metal and glass.